Locks on the Chesapeake and Ohio Canal: Lock names

 Many of the locktenders who were of good reputation, were later promoted to district superintendent.
 These included Elgin and John Y. Young in the 1830s and 1840s, John Lambie in the 1840s.
-A. K. Stake began at locks 41–41 from 1847–1848, Lewis G. Stanhop at locks 41–42 also in 1848, and Overton G. Lowe at Lock 56 when the canal opened to Cumberland – these three individuals were later promoted and continued working for the Canal company well into the 1870s.
+A. K. Stake began at locks 41–41 from 1847 to 1848, Lewis G. Stanhop at locks 41–42 also in 1848, and Overton G. Lowe at Lock 56 when the canal opened to Cumberland – these three individuals were later promoted and continued working for the Canal company well into the 1870s.

 Incidents

 There were plenty of incidents with negligent lockkeepers.
-On September 11, 1895 at Lock 22, the boat Excelsior arrived, and tried to lock through.
+On September 11, 1895, at Lock 22, the boat Excelsior arrived, and tried to lock through.
 The lockkeeper was so drunk, he opened the lower gate paddles too early.
 The boat hit the mitre sill, broke in half, and sank with its 113 tons of coal.
 Richard A. Moore, the owner of the boat, collected over $1,300 in damages, and the lockkeeper was fired.

 List of locks

 The date is the date when the lock was completed.
 It often took a year to build the lock, and about $10,000.
 The lift (in feet) of a lock is listed when known.
-The locks ranged from 6-foot lift to a 10-foot lift, 8 foot being the most common.
+The locks ranged from 6-foot lift to a 10-foot lift, 8-foot being the most common.
 Specific information about lock dimensions, materials used, design, etc. can be found in William Davies's book.